grafana/pyroscope/docs/sources/configure-client/_index.md

    </tr>
 </table>

-If you have more questions feel free to reach out in our Slack channel or create an issue on GitHub and the Pyroscope team will help!
+If you have more questions, feel free to reach out in [our Slack channel](https://grafana.slack.com/) or create an [issue on GitHub](https://github.com/grafana/pyroscope) and the Pyroscope team will help!